 Ignoring model conditions

-Overreading multiple regression coefficients
+Overreading multiple-regression coefficients

-Where regression analysis is used
+Where regression is used

 Need help with a problem?